Anirudh64210/Forensics_Tool/README.md

 ## Scope

 The tool is designed for cybersecurity research, forensic analysis, and educational applications involving endpoint monitoring, artifact analysis, and incident response workflows.

+## Disclaimer

+This project was originally developed in 2023 and reflects the scope, architecture, and implementation state from that period.
+While the overall concept and forensic workflow remain relevant, several components can be further modernized and extended.

+This repository currently contains the portion of the project contributed and maintained by the author, rather than the complete original application.
+As a result, the repository is not yet fully execution-ready for public deployment or end-to-end usage.

+The current version is primarily optimized for Windows environments and Linux, but has not yet been fully adapted or tested for macOS compatibility.

+Ongoing work is focused on refactoring, improving compatibility, and packaging the project into a fully executable and reproducible forensic analysis tool for broader accessibility and testing.